RaaCT0R/CTF-Challenges/cryptography/angstrom2021/im_so_random/WRITEUP.md

 ### Solution:

 According to code, we can ask the server to give us random number up to 3 times.
-How server generate random number?
-Simple, just generate 2 random number with *Generator* and multiply them.
+How server generates random number?
+Simple, just generates 2 random number with *Generator* and multiples them.

     class Generator():
         DIGITS = 8